tjordanchat/weather-station/README.md

       http://blablabla:8000/new.html

 on the device.
-I serve this by running:
+I serve this app by running:

 	nohup python -m SimpleHTTPServer 8000 &